mhuang233/Bayes_CCREMs/README.md

-# BART-in-HLMs
+# Bayes in CCREMs

-Codes for BART in HLMs
+Codes and data for Bayes in CCREMs